Dead or Alive (franchise): History

 The series was created by its original director and producer Tomonobu Itagaki after he became a programmer for Tecmo in 1992.
-During the mid 1990s, Tecmo was in financial trouble and was in need of a hit to boost sagging game sales.
-In this vein, Itagaki made a wager with Junji Nakarmura, the head of the company, assuring the president he would create a video game that would garner a fan base.
+During the mid-1990s, Tecmo was in financial trouble and was in need of a hit to boost sagging game sales.
+In this vein, Itagaki made a wager with the management of company, including the vice president later turned president of the company, Junji Nakamura, assuring he would create a video game that would garner a fan base.
 Tomonobu Itagaki stated how he was dissatisfied with the way modern fighting games at the time were presented; he missed the old arcade-style of play and had another vision for the fighting game genre.
-Following the initial working titles of "Ninja Fighter" and "Poligon Fighter", he named the series "Dead or Alive" to demonstrate the company and series' fail or succeed status, and proceeded to form a division in the company named Team Ninja.
-Itagaki's inspiration for the series derived from the Virtua Fighter and Fatal Fury series in Japan and the Mortal Kombat series in America, with DOA's sexual appeal drawn from the former series, and the ability to knock opponents off landscapes from the latter.
+Following the initial working titles of "Ninja Fighter" and "Poligon Fighter", he named the series "Dead or Alive" to demonstrate both the company's and game's fail or succeed status, and proceeded to form a division in the company named Team Ninja.
+The first Dead or Alive game released in 1996 was a success in helping Tecmo overcome their financial problems, and in turn, helped Dead or Alive become a franchise.
+Itagaki's inspiration for the series derived from the Virtua Fighter series in Japan as the management asked Itagaki to create a game similar to Virtua Fighter.
+Inspiration also derived from the Fatal Fury series in Japan, and the Mortal Kombat series in America, with DOAs sexual appeal drawn from the former series, and the ability to knock opponents off landscapes from the latter.
 When asked how he wished the series would contribute to the fighting genre, Itagaki replied: "I want people to remember DOA as a game that was very aggressive and combative.
 As to [...] how it contributed to the fighting genre – I look at it as something similar to how sushi was released in this country and became mainstream.
 You know, like, some people like graphics, some people like animation, some like flashy character design and so forth.
 Through DOA, we want to reach out to those people and become somewhat of a mainstream game."